 The value of NPS is more than the score, it's the insights from follow-up questions that also matter.
 Close the feedback loop with customers to understand their context and reasons for their score.
 Use one-to-one interviews, follow-up sessions, and other methods to address specific issues, make improvements, and maintain a customer-centric focus.

-Boots customer loyalty with Formo’s Form Builder
+Boost customer loyalty with Formo’s Form Builder

 An NPS survey gives a business a quick and familiar way to measure customer satisfaction.
 Formo’s Form Builder is a marketing tool that empowers brands and creators to uncover valuable insights into customer sentiments, enable informed decisions, and drive product-led growth.